Sailing Through Point Clouds: Safe Navigation Using Point Cloud Based Control Barrier Functions

-For CBF-based methods, a CBF-based quadratic program (CBFQP) is commonly used to generate safe actions, which can be seen as an MPC with a preview horizon of one timestep.
-However, this myopic nature makes CBF-based methods susceptible to getting stuck in spurious equilibria~\cite{GoncalvesKTK23}, which makes it challenging to utilize CBF-based methods for navigation tasks.
-In~\cite{GoncalvesKTK23}, a circulation constraint was introduced to reduce the possibility of getting stuck in spurious local equilibria and to induce the robot to circulate the obstacles under such events.
+Once a valid CBF is synthesized, a CBF-based quadratic program (CBFQP) is commonly used to generate safe actions, which can be seen as model predictive control (MPC) with a one-timestep preview horizon.
+This myopic nature makes CBF-based methods susceptible to getting stuck in spurious equilibria~\cite{GoncalvesKTK24}, which makes it challenging to utilize CBF-based methods for navigation tasks.
+In~\cite{GoncalvesKTK24}, a circulation constraint was introduced to avoid spurious equilibria by inducing the robot to circulate obstacles.
 There are recent efforts in combining CBFs with MPC~\cite{JianYLLLWL23, ZengZS21}.
-Although the CBF constraint is a linear constraint for one timestep, it becomes a nonlinear and nonconvex constraint for longer preview horizons.
-This often makes the CBF-MPC a nonlinear MPC (NMPC), which is computationally expensive to solve, especially for long preview horizons.
+Although the CBF constraint is linear for one timestep, it becomes nonlinear and nonconvex for longer preview horizons.
+This often makes the CBF-MPC a nonlinear MPC (NMPC), which is computationally expensive to solve.